malanchristiansen/terminal-app/README.md

 ## Features

-1. Displays a welcome message incl. title, welcome, and statememt to choose a beer
+1. Displays a welcome message incl. title, welcome, and statement to choose a beer
    - For the title, the gem being used is [artii](https://github.com/miketierney/artii)
    - The welcome to the beer menu statement uses the gem [tty-box](https://github.com/piotrmurach/tty-box)
    - The welcome message asking the customer to order uses the gem [colorize](https://github.com/fazibear/colorize)